 Experiential learning through real-world solutions

 The Office of Sustainability Student Internship Program provides opportunities for experiential learning and professional development while making a positive and tangible impact within the University of Georgia and Athens communities.
 The Office of Sustainability partners with campus and community organizations to identify real-world challenges and develop sustainable solutions.
-Leadership training is enhanced through collaborations with J.W.
+Leadership training is enhanced through collaborations with the UGA Parents Leadership Council, J.W.
 Fanning Institute for Leadership Development, UGA Career Center, and others.

 Are you a student who would like to apply for a sustainability internship position?